dennoa/stateless-auth/README.md

             }
           }
         }

+  If you stick with the default implementation, you will likely need to call it from other places - e.g. during user registration or any password update facility where you will need to save a hashed password.
+You can navigate the options to gain access to the hashPassword function like this:

+        const auth = require('./auth'); //Your configured auth module

+        let hashPassword = auth.options.providers.login.hashPassword;

 * login.modelmap.credentials.password specifies the name of the property that holds the password as posted on the /auth/login request.
 Override this if you want to use a name other than 'password' such as 'loginPassword' for example.